Spirituality and Counseling

 I provide a space where you can talk freely about your spiritual search, without fear of judgment or being diagnosed with a mental disorder.
 When I talk with people about spirituality or self-inquiry during counseling sessions, I continually invite them to ask what is true here.
 What is your direct experience of this moment, free from conceptual thinking?

 We may take time during our conversation to share silence together, or listen to the birds outside.
 Your own existential questions are worthy of deep introspection.
 Finding a quick answer that temporarily makes you feel better is not what self-inquiry is about.
 If you are looking for a counselor who will walk with you on your spiritual journey, I'm happy to meet with you for a consultation in my Hillsborough location.

 Traveling With Ease

 Counseling with self-inquiry assumes a certain degree of sincerity, insight and courage.
-Paradoxically, you need to have a strong and secure ego before you can start to dismantle it!
-You know, at a certain point, that peace and happiness cannot be dependent on any object, person, or experience that is impermanent.
-This does not mean we need to live solemn lives of silence and renunciation.
-Rather, we gradually start to wear life like a loose garment, with less reactivity, grasping and aversion.
-Our inner peace begins to express itself as happiness in our daily lives.
+You know at a certain point that peace and happiness cannot be dependent on any object, person, or experience that is impermanent.
+This does not mean we need to go live alone in a cave.
+Rather, we may gradually learn to wear life like a loose garment, with less reactivity, grasping and aversion.
+Our inner peace begins to express itself as happiness, sensitivity and humor in our daily lives.

 "Enlightenment is the end of one process - thinking and feeling oneself to be a separate, limited self - but the beginning of another - the realignment of the body, mind and world with this new, experiential understanding."